Benalayanaim/-Python-challenging-programming-exercises/README.md

 # Question 21
 A robot moves in a plane starting from the original point (0,0).
 The robot can move toward UP, DOWN, LEFT and RIGHT with a given steps.

+# Question 22
+Write a program to compute the frequency of the words from the input.
+The output should output after sorting the key alphanumerically.

+# Question 23
+Write a method which can calculate square value of number

+# Question 24
+Python has many built-in functions, and if you do not know how to use it, you can read document online or find some books.
+But Python has a built-in document function for every built-in functions.

+Please write a program to print some Python built-in functions documents, such as abs(), int(), raw_input()

+And add document for your own function

+# Question 25
+Define a class, which have a class parameter and have a same instance parameter.